sopra-steria-norge/cloud-akademiet-course-files/5_Containerize_application_and_run_locally.md

 In Visual Studio we can use built-in funcitonality to generate a Dockerfile that fits our project.
 ![Add Docker support...](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/run-container-local-dev/add-docker-support.png)

+## Inspect scripts and docker compose files
+Go through the files related to docker compose, the Dockerfile and .bat scripts.

+## Create MS SQL image and run in a container
+Our script will run this file: [Docker compose YAML for database (with database credentials)](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/database/docker-compose.yml)
+Script to create mssql image and run in container: [docker-compose.up.bat](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/database/docker-compose.up.bat)

 ## Verify that you can connect to the database from your local environment
 - Enter Microsoft SQL Server Management Studio (SSMS).